 If you hope to be able to pay, but cannot immediately, you can choose to file for an extension.
 In that situation, you should still pay as much of your outstanding balance as possible before the April deadline – this helps you to avoid incurring additional charges.
 If you cannot hope to pay at all within a reasonable timeframe, arranging a payment plan with the IRS can spread the costs out a little bit and still help you avoid some of the negative consequences of non-payment.

-How Can I Find Help With My Tax Lien?
+How Can I Get Help With My Tax Lien?

 Tax debt matters can be hard to understand.
-The help of an experienced professional can be invaluable to guide you through the complexities of your personal tax situation.
-Our team is experienced at navigating the often hard to understand ways that the IRS and state tax authorities operate and giving you the best advice to resolve the situation.
-We will work closely with you to understand the specifics of your personal circumstances and recommend an option that will best serve you.
-Contact us to work out a plan to resolve your outstanding tax debt, get rid of your tax lien and become debt-free.
+The help of an experienced professional can be invaluable in guiding you through the complexities of your tax situation.
+Our team is experienced at navigating the often hard-to-understand ways that the IRS and state tax authorities operate and giving you the best advice to resolve the problem.
+We will work closely with you to understand the specifics of your circumstances and recommend an option that will best serve you.
+Contact us to work out a plan to resolve your outstanding tax debt, get rid of your tax lien, and become debt-free.